EliaKobayashi/Arduino_Exercises/system_planning_ux.md

 Since our product is an easy to use physical good, it would be most simple to provide a printed manual explaining the functions.
 Furthermore, our digital counter does not have many functions, therefore, a digital manual is useful.
 We could also provide a video manual as well.
 Other than that, we can have a list of frequentally asked questions just in case the buyers are not satisfied with our manual.

 ## Question 5: Think about ways to improve the usability, usefulness and desirability of your digital counter.
 Describe how your counter system addresses these three fundamental parts of the UX.

+Usefulness: Our product displays numbers using LED lights and projects sounds using a speaker.
+Therefore, to ensure usefulness, the lights must be bright enough to see and the speakers must project sound clearly.
+If we don't, it would be extremely difficult for users.

+Usability: We could make functions to change the color of the LED lights or the sound projected from the speakers.
+By doing so, it becomes more customizable and usable for users.

+Desirability: To improve desirability, we could find a way to cover the Arduino and the wires and make it look more unified.
+Currently, the product has many components to it and wires attached.
+This makes it look very complicated, which is the opposite to the functions of the product.
+By making it look more unified, people will desire it more due to the simplicity.